PythonFreeCourse/lms/README.md

 flask run
 ```

-The initial credentials should appear in your terminal. :)
+Enter http://127.0.0.1:5000, and the initial credentials should appear in your terminal. :)

 After logging in, use 127.0.0.1:5000/admin to modify entries in the database.